-Viral croup; Laryngotracheobronchitis - acute; Spasmodic croup; Barking cough - croup
+Viral croup; Laryngotracheobronchitis; Spasmodic croup; Barking cough; Laryngotracheitis

-Croup is breathing difficulty and a "barking" cough.
+Croup is an infection of the upper airways that causes breathing difficulty and a "barking" cough.
 Croup is due to swelling around the vocal cords.
 It is common in infants and children.

 - Breathing in something that irritates your airway